Add and Query

 How do I query memories?

 Use POST /api/memories/{id}/recall to query grains.
-Areev automatically routes your query to the best engine: BM25 full-text search for text queries, hexastore lookups for structured filters, or RRF hybrid fusion when you combine both.
+Areev automatically routes your query to the best engine: BM25 full-text search for text queries, graph lookups for structured filters, or RRF hybrid fusion when you combine both.

 Each result includes the grain’s blob_hash, grain_type, decoded fields, a relevance score, and metadata like namespace and created_at.
 Post-retrieval filters for tags, importance, confidence, and contradiction detection are applied after fusion scoring.
 Use limit and offset for pagination.